ujjwalchk-it/Assessment-Lab-ImageDownload/README.md

   2.ImageDownloader.java
   3.Executor.java

- As the name suggests, Helper Class is the internal helper method with supplies the required formatted details to the ImageDownloader Class.ImageDownloader Class is use to download the actual images from ImageURL/Website URL.
-Executor class is the main class which wires the inputs/connection between the Helper  & ImageDownloader Class.
+ As the name suggests, Helper Class is the internal helper class which supplies the required formatted details to the ImageDownloader Class.ImageDownloader Class is mainly to download the actual images from ImageURL/Website URL.
+Executor class is the class with main method which wires the connection between the Helper  & ImageDownloader Class.

  Pre-Requisites -
    1. Java 1.7 or above.